Dysphagia Diets: IDDSI Replaces NDD

 Note how the IDDSI framework has expanded the levels of liquid consistencies.
 There are no longer only the three National Dysphagia Diet levels for thick liquids: Nectar -> Honey -> Pudding Thick.
 With IDDSI, Mildly -> Moderately -> Extremely Thick liquid replace those original three.
 The IDDSI additional level is Slightly Thick, which is between Thin and Mildly Thick.
 Potentially, patients could tolerate a liquid slightly thinner than what used to be considered “nectar thick.”
 That might improve quality of life and intake while preserving safety!
 These 5 total liquid consistencies are more in line with what Japan and Australia have already used.

 The IDDSI Framework and Standards include procedures on how to test viscosity at home or at your facility without expensive rheology equipment.
 You could double check your pre-thickened liquids or supplements.
 All you just need a 10 mL syringe!
 However, please make sure you have the right size of a syringe.
 Specifically, the measurement from the 0 line to the 10ml line should be 61.5mm long.
 IDDSI was surprised that not all 10ml syringes are created equal around the world.
 If you live in the USA, the typical 10ml slip-tip or leur-lock syringe (minus a needle) should be fine.
-See IDDSI Flow Test described here in the IDDSI Testing Methods document.
+See IDDSI Flow Test described on page 4 in the IDDSI Testing Methods document.

 The diet labels can now be translated into many languages.
 No more “honey” or “pudding” thick, which do not easily translate.
 We will now be getting rid of all the confusion with different labels for the same diet, such as: “ground,” “moist ground,” “mechanical soft,” “mechanically altered.”
 These will be replaced with the IDDSI diet #5, “Minced & Moist.”
 The minced particle size is 4mm, which happens to be the size of food particles after chewing and when they are swallow ready.
 It also is the size between two tines on a fork to make testing easy.
 Therefore, the Minced & Moist diet needs minimal chewing.
 The IDDSI diet #6 is “Soft & Bite-Sized.
 Yes, they are using the word “Soft,” but it is now highly defined in the framework and easily translatable.
 The bite sizes should be 1.5cm or 15mm, so that if a chunk falls to the airway, the person will not choke/asphyxiate.
 The size of 15mm is about the size of an adult thumbnail, and is smaller than a typical adult airway.
 (Note: for pediatrics, they suggest a 2mm particle size for Minced & Moist.
 For Soft & Bite-Sized, the chunk size should be no bigger than 8mm or the size of the child’s fingernail on his/her pinky finger.)
 Please see the IDDSI website for all of IDDSI’s easy food testing methods.